Why does fraud matter?

 Taking out a policy with no intent to pay.
 Could be using own and/or stolen payment details.

 Claims fraud is, quite simply, fraud involving claims.
-There are 2 categories:
+There are two categories:

 - Fictitious losses, incidents or injuries